pespringer/elkStack/README.md

- Build Dockerfile created so we're not reliant upon Elastic.co images Create scripts for building images / running docker-compose Implement remote image management like Registry or Artifactory for image storage
+ Build Dockerfile created so we're not reliant upon Elastic.co images Create scripts for building images / running docker-compose Implement remote image management like Registry or Artifactory for image storage Create build script for Dockerfile build - script created but Dockerfile still being worked on